melposyrup/melposyrup.github.io/_posts/2024-02-26-chruby-on-macos.md

 ![chrupy setup](https://raw.githubusercontent.com/melposyrup/imageHost/main/img/202402262310.png)

-To add the basic and auto configuration to `zsh` file, first we need to open the `zsh` file with VSCode:
+To add the basic and auto configuration to `zsh` file, you need to open the `zsh` file with VSCode:
 ```powershell
 code ~/.zshrc
 ```